jdh8/jdh8.org/_drafts/my-defense-to-strong-1c.md

 Bid 3♦.
 Besides diamond support, this bid also shows that we can also raise either major.
 Underbidding 2♥ conveys too little information and takes away too little space.

+The paradox lies in that we do not bid our favorite strain.
+We have to make the cheapest call of the conjectured advances.
+Resultantly, we usually bid for the worst case.

 Comparison with defenses to 1NT
 ===============================